rust-lang/mdBook/book-example/src/format/config.md

 - **no-section-label:** mdBook by defaults adds section label in table of contents column.
 For example, "1.", "2.1".
 Set this option to true to disable those labels.
 Defaults to `false`.
+- **fold:** A subtable for configuring sidebar section-folding behavior.
 - **playpen:** A subtable for configuring various playpen settings.
 - **search:** A subtable for configuring the in-browser search functionality. mdBook must be compiled with the `search` feature enabled (on by default).